 The Group is required to determine the degree of control or influence the Group exercises and the form of any control to ensure that the financial treatment is accurate.

 The Group comprises several different types of subsidiaries.
-The Group re-assesses the function performed by each type of subsidiary to determine its treatment under the IFRS 10 exception from consolidation on an annual basis.
+For a new subsidiary, the Group assesses whether it qualifies as an investment entity under IFRS 10, based on the function the entity performs within the Group.
+For existing subsidiaries, the Group annually reassesses the function performed by each type of subsidiary to determine if the treatment under IFRS 10 exception from consolidation is still appropriate.
 The types of subsidiaries and their treatment under IFRS 10 are as follows:

 General Partners provide investment management services and do not hold any direct investments in portfolio assets.
 These entities are not investment entities.